Shaved Teeth for Veneers: Do They Need to Be Filed Down?

 - Initial Consultation: The journey to a new smile begins with a thorough assessment.
 Here, the cosmetic dentist examines the teeth, discusses desired outcomes, and recommends the type of veneer most suitable.

-- Tooth Preparation: Based on the veneer chosen, the teeth are prepared.
+- Tooth Preparation: The teeth are prepared based on the veneer chosen.
 This might involve local anaesthetic to ensure comfort during the shaving process.

-- Impression Making: After preparation, a mould of the teeth is made and sent to a dental lab.
-For porcelain veneers, dental technicians craft custom veneers to fit the teeth perfectly.
+- Impression Making: A teeth mould is made and sent to a dental lab after preparation.
+Dental technicians craft custom veneers for porcelain veneers to fit the teeth perfectly.

 - Veneer Placement: Once the custom veneers are ready, they are checked for fit and colour.
-Any minor adjustments are made, and then they are pasted to the teeth with dental cement.
+Any minor adjustments are made, and the veneers are bonded to the teeth with dental cement.
 The result?
 A beautiful, radiant smile.

 Caring for Your Veneers